-New York state law does not limit how much a landlord can charge for a security deposit.
-However, it does limit when it must be returned (within “a reasonable time” after a tenant moves, usually 21-45 days) and sets other restrictions on deposits.
+New York state law limits the amount of security deposit a landlord may require to one month's rent.
+However, it does limit when it must be returned (14 days) and sets other restrictions on deposits.
 See New York Security Deposit Limits and Deadlines for more on the subject.

 Tenants can sue landlords in different courts depending upon the area of state: Small Claims Part in civil court (in cities, including New York City); district court in Nassau and Suffolk counties; and justice court in rural areas for the return of their deposit.
 Tenants can sue up to a dollar amount of $5,000 in New York Small Claims Court or $3,000 in town and village justice courts.
 See Filing a Security Deposit Lawsuit in New York Small Claims Court for advice for tenants filing suit.
 Landlords defending a security deposit lawsuit should check out New York Landlord’s Guide to Security Deposit Disputes in Small Claims Court.

 State law regulates several rent-related issues, including rent control and stabilization and how much time (three days in New York) a tenant has to pay overdue rent or move before a landlord can file for eviction.
 For details, see New York Termination for Nonpayment of Rent and Other Rent Rules.

 Tenants may withhold rent or exercise the right to “repair and deduct” if a landlord fails to take care of important repairs, such as a broken heater.
 For specifics, see New York Tenant Rights to Withhold Rent or “Repair and Deduct”.